aws-samples/sample-serverless-digital-asset-payments/README.md

 - The generated seed phrase (for deterministic address generation)
 - The hot wallet private key you defined in your .env file

 Both values are encrypted and stored in Secrets Manager.
-Consider more advanced solutions such as AWS KMS or Nitro Enclaves based wallet solutions for production workloads.

 4. **Set up payment notifications (Optional):**